 - Backstab specialist: item:broodmothers-eye at 93 base damage is the highest raw damage dagger in the catalog.
 B-tier overall because the proc spread is less focused than Crystal Knives, but the per-hit ceiling is the highest of any dagger.

 - Ranged backup: item:devilish-bow at 46 base damage with double Vicious, Brutal, and Reaping.
-Pair it with the Assassin loadout for the moments a flying or ranged enemy stays out of dagger reach.
+This is not optional gear, it is your answer to the multi-enemy problem and to flying or ranged mobs that stay out of dagger reach.
+Keep it on the bar.

 - Armor: Bloodfeather set.
 Helm and chest are mandatory for the offensive damage type bonuses.
 Fill the remaining slots with light dexterity-friendly pieces (item:bloodfeather-gloves, item:bloodfeather-pants, item:bloodfeather-shoes).
 Skip plate; the armor value gain does not offset the loss of the set bonus identity.